LGN520/farreach-public/README.md

 			- Under {main client} and {secondary client}, run `bash scripts/local/makeclient.sh`
 			- Under {first server} and {second server}, run `bash scripts/local/makeserver.sh`
 			- Under {switch}, run `bash scripts/local/makeswitchos.sh`
-	- Under {main client}
-		- Run `bash scripts/exps/run_{experiment} <roundnumber>`
-		- Note: we run each experiment for multiple rounds to eliminate the effect of runtime variation (e.g., RocksDB fluctuation), so we need to specify <roundnumber> to indicate the index of the current round
-	- After running all rounds of current {experiment}, as most experiments use server rotation for static pattern instead of dynamic patterns, you may want to re-compile your code to enable server rotation again
-		- Under {main client}, enable server rotation

 			- Uncomment line 82 (#define SERVER_ROTATION) in `common/helper.h` to enable server rotation
 			- `bash scripts/remote/sync_file.sh common helper.h` to sync code changes to all machines
 		- Under {main client}, for each {method}, re-compile software code (NO need for P4 code of switch data plane)